How Anik Singal Built Lurn From Scratch And The #1 Skill You Need In Business

 Absolutely.
 Very simple.
 And I’m going to completely underwhelm you now.
 So the basics to my business, I’ve got seven of them.
 Actually, again, go back and consider my nonprofit business because it’s an eight and a half step one, audience, build an audience.

 You need 1000 people, 500 people, 100 people, you know, 100 people can build you a six-figure business.
-You need people that are going to know who you are, that are going to trust you that are going to follow you, and that are going to look up to you for whatever the topic is.
+You need people that are going to know who you are, that are going to trust you that are going to follow you, and that is going to look up to you for whatever the topic is.

 I don’t care if it’s rose gardening, I don’t care if it’s home goods, ecomm store or if you’re out It doesn’t matter whatever it is 100 people at least that look at you and say you are the authority on this subject, I will listen to what you say and then take action upon it.